 Issued by Council: January 1, 2010

-- A physician must provide details of his or her findings, assessment, advice and treatment given to a patient, when requested by the patient or an authorized agent or required to do so by law.
+- A regulated member must provide details of his or her findings, assessment, advice and treatment given to a patient, when requested by the patient or an authorized agent or required to do so by law.

-- When responding to requests in subsection (1) for information about a patient, a physician must respond to the authorized request as soon as possible, generally within thirty (30) days of receiving the request, in one of the following ways:
+- When responding to requests in clause (1) for information about a patient, a regulated member must respond to the authorized request as soon as possible, generally within thirty (30) days of receiving the request, in one of the following ways:

 - providing the information requested

 - acknowledging the request and giving an estimated date for providing the information requested, or

 - explaining why all or part of the information will not be provided.

 - Notwithstanding clause (1), a regulated member is not obligated to: